Sherborne: Education

 Sherborne School for Girls, often simply known as Sherborne Girls was founded in 1895.
 Its notable alumnae include the opera singer Emma Kirkby and the scientist Rosa Beddington.

 Sherborne Preparatory School is located opposite Sherborne School, and many of its pupils choose to go on to Sherborne School or Sherborne Girls.

 Until 1992 there were also two grammar schools, Foster's School for Boys and Lord Digby's School for Girls.
 Both schools merged with another local school to form The Gryphon School.

 The town also has two primary schools, Sherborne Abbey Primary School and Sherborne Primary School.

+Media

+The local radio station is Abbey104, a community based radio station that broadcasts to the town and surrounding areas in Dorset and Somerset.

+The town’s local newspapers are the Sherborne Times and Dorset Echo.

 Historic buildings

-Notable historic buildings in the town include:
+There are 378 listed buildings within the town, and a further 23 in Castleton parish (the rural parish which almost surrounds the town).
+These include 14 Grade I listed buildings and 21 Grade II* listed buildings.

-The almshouses of Saints John the Baptist and John the Evangelist: founded in 1437 and building completed in 1448.
-It was expanded in 1866 in indistinguishable medieval style architecture;
+An almshouse dedicated to John the Baptist and John the Evangelist, St Johns' House, was founded in 1437, and building completed in 1448.
+It was expanded in 1866 in indistinguishable medieval architecture, and continues to be a residential institution to the present day.

-The conduit: originally built in the Abbey Cloister c.1520 as the Monks' wash place, but moved to the Market Place in 1560;

-Hospice of St Julian: founded in c.1405;